saltstack/salt/doc/topics/tutorials/intro_scale.rst

 - recon_default: the default value the socket should use, i.e. 100ms
 - recon_max: the max value that the socket should use as a delay before trying to reconnect
 - recon_randomize: enables randomization between recon_default and recon_max

 To tune this values to an existing environment, a few decision have to be made.

-How long can one wait, before the minions should be back online and reachable with salt?
+1. How long can one wait, before the minions should be back online and reachable with salt?
-How many reconnects can my master handle without detecting a syn flood?
+2. How many reconnects can the master handle without detecting a syn flood?

 These questions can not be answered generally.
 Their answers highly depend on the hardware and the administrators requirements.

-Here is an example scenario with the goal, to have all minions reconnect within a 60 second timeframe on a disconnect.
+Here is an example scenario with the goal, to have all minions reconnect within a 60 second time-frame on a salt-master service restart.

 .. code-block:: yaml